Robust Robotic Exploration and Mapping Using Generative Occupancy Map Synthesis: Extended Exploration Experiments

 \subsubsection{Discussion}

-In both testing environments, the map enhanced with SceneSense outperforms the vision only map in average exploration time, max exploration time, and average exploration gain per second.
-Interestingly, the minimum exploration time is faster when operating over the vision only map in both cases, however the max time is also much larger.
-These results suggests lower consistency of operation when operating over vision only maps.
-In some starting configurations the robot may make observations that allow for rapid exploration, however in others the robot may make poor observations leading to increased total exploration time.
-Local occupancy prediction seems to narrow this distribution, resulting in a system that is less reliant on an optimal direct observation at startup.
+Our experiments demonstrate that SceneSense-enhanced maps consistently improve exploration performance compared to vision only maps.
+In both test environments, SceneSense yields lower average and maximum exploration times with higher exploration gain per second.
+The vision only maps showed faster minimum exploration times, but with much larger maximum exploration times, indicating far greater variance.
+These results suggest lower consistency of operation when relying solely on vision.
+In some starting configurations the robot may make observations that enable rapid exploration, while in others it may make poor observations that increase total exploration time.
+Local occupancy prediction narrows this distribution, resulting in a system that is less dependent on a favorable direct observation at startup.

-Notably, frontier-centric SceneSense fails to complete the exploration of the space.
-While the initial rates of exploration with frontier-centric SceneSense are promising, the planning stacks inability to disambiguate predicted space and observed space leads to the planner believing the space is fully observed before exploration is actually complete.
-These results indicate a need for the development of new planners, that are able to distinguish observed space from predicted space and make coherent exploration decisions based on this additional information.

-The minimum time in environment 1 is attributed to the vision only GBPlanner implementation navigating straight down the hallway from the when starting from the dead-end instead of turning right at the first junction as shown in Figure \ref{fig:explore_env}.
-With the more complete ground representation, the SceneSense enhanced GBPlanner navigates down the larger hallway to the right first, increasing its overall completion time.
-Without this outlier existing in the environment 2 data collection, the exploration rate of the SceneSense enhanced planner is increased by $32\%$.
+Our data revealed that startup configurations lead to some environment specific behavior.
+The minimum time in environment 1 is attributed to the vision-only GBPlanner navigating straight down the hallway when starting from the dead end, instead of turning right at the first junction as seen in Figure \ref{fig:explore_env}.
+With the more complete ground representation from the SceneSense enhanced map, GBPlanner instead navigates down the larger hallway to the right first, which increases its overall completion time.
+Without this outlier in the environment 2 data collection, the exploration rate of the SceneSense enhanced planner increases by 32\%.
+It is our hypothesis that the substantial exploration rate gains are actually attributed to the startup filling.
+As shown in Figure \ref{fig:vision_and_ss}, the startup filling has a lingering effect on the map even after some initial exploration.
+It is likely that the exploration gain in these areas remains significant, resulting in the planner choosing to double back to explore the starting position in several instances.